Contact metric three manifolds and Lorentzian geometry with torsion in six-dimensional supergravity: Ricci flat Lorentzian six-manifolds with closed self-dual torsion

 The product of the following Lorentzian and Riemannian three-manifolds carry $\varepsilon\,$-contact supergravity solutions as described in Theorem \ref{thm:pcontactsugrasolution} for the values of the parameters indicated below:

-\begin{remark} Note that both Sasakian and non-Sasakian $\varepsilon\eta\,$-Einstein null-contact structures on $\mathfrak{g}_6$ and $\widetilde{\mathrm{E}}(1,1)$ can be combined with Riemannian Sasakian structures on $\mathrm{SU}(2)$ as to yield $\varepsilon\,$-contact supergravity solutions.
-This is possible due to the fact that the $\varepsilon\eta\,$-Einstein condition imposes in these cases a quadratic constraint on the structure constants of the corresponding Lie algebras.
+\begin{remark} Note that both Sasakian and non-Sasakian $\varepsilon\eta\,$-Einstein null-contact structures on $\mathfrak{G}_6$ can be combined with Riemannian Sasakian structures on $\mathrm{SU}(2)$ to yield $\varepsilon\,$-contact supergravity solutions.
+This is possible due to the fact that the $\varepsilon\eta\,$-Einstein condition imposes in this case a quadratic constraint on the structure constants.
 Solutions to this quadratic constraint produce either a Sasakian or a non-Sasakian null contact structure, depending on the particular solution chosen. \end{remark}